 32. Voluntary Act.
 Each of the parties acknowledge that he or she has read this Agreement and understands its contents and provisions; that it is a fair and reasonable agreement to each of them, having due regard to the conditions and circumstances of the parties hereto on the date hereof; that each has signed and executed the Agreement freely and voluntarily and without fear, compulsion, duress, coercion, persuasion or undue influence exercised by either party upon the other or by any other person or persons upon either.

 33. Representation By Counsel.
-Wife has been represented by independent counsel of her own choice, Lee S. Rosen, and Husband has been represented by independent counsel of his own choice, Lisa M. Angel.
+Mary has been represented by independent counsel of her own choice, Lee S. Rosen, and John has been represented by independent counsel of his own choice, Lisa M. Angel.
 Both parties have been fully advised of their rights and obligations arising from their marital relationship, have asked questions of their respective counsel and have received answers to said questions which are fully satisfactory to them.
 Each party has accepted, and is fully satisfied with, the legal services, counsel and advice rendered to each party by his or her attorney.
 Each party understands that the agreements and obligations assumed by the other are assumed with the express understanding and agreement that they are in full satisfaction of all rights which each of them now has or might hereafter or otherwise have in the property or estate of the other and in full satisfaction of all obligations which each of them now has or might hereafter or otherwise have toward the other.
 The parties acknowledge that both the legal and practical effects of this Agreement have been fully explained to them by their respective counsel.

 34. Specific Performance.
 Either party shall have the right to compel the performance of the provisions of this Agreement by suing for specific performance in the courts where jurisdiction of the parties and subject matter exists.
 Both parties acknowledge that neither party has a plain, speedy or adequate legal remedy to compel compliance with the provisions of this Agreement, that neither party shall be required to repeatedly file suit for any breach of this Agreement, that this Agreement is fair and equitable to both parties and that an order of specific performance enforceable by contempt is an appropriate remedy for a breach by either party.